ContainerSolutions/runbooks/content/posts/networking/no-route-to-host.md

 ---
 title: "No Route to Host"
 summary: "Errors that contain the phrase 'no route to host'"
-draft: true
 ---

 ## Overview {#overview}

-This issue happens when a network request is attempted
+This issue happens when a network request is attempted to a remote host, and an error is thrown containing the phrase `No route to host`, or the error code `EHOSTUNREACH`.

 ## Check RunBook Match {#check-runbook-match}

-If you see the words `No route to host` or `EHOSTUNREACH` in an error message

 This runbook is limited to Linux hosts, although some steps may help trigger productive investigations on other OSes.